 Coronavirus (Covid-19) Clinic update

-Is Sexual Health still open during Tier 2 restrictions?
+Is Sexual Health still open during Lockdown?
 Yes, we are still open but we are operating slightly differently:

 - Our walk in and wait clinics remain closed for the foreseeable future.
 Do not attend our clinics without a booked appointment.